boogieshafer/haproxy-rpm/README.md

 A build process to create a more enhanced haproxy RPM using mock

--HTTPS enabled using self-signed certificate
+ HTTPS enabled using self-signed certificate
--HTTP compression enabled
+ HTTP compression enabled
--up to date PCRE included
+ up to date PCRE included
--additional scripts for OCSP support and cert management -default config incorporating suggested cipher suite
+ additional scripts for OCSP support and cert management default config incorporating suggested cipher suite

-updated for haproxy version 1.5.14 and PCRE version 8.37
+updated for haproxy version 1.5.19 and PCRE version 8.42

 RPM is for use on linux kernel 2.6.28+